arturcarvalho/tutorial-1/README.md

 - [GraphQL](https://graphql.org/)
 - [The JAMstack](https://jamstack.org/)

 You could work through this tutorial without knowing anything about these technologies but you may find yourself getting lost in terminology that we don't stop and take the time to explain.
-It also helps knowing where the line is between what is built into React and what additional features Hammer brings to the table.
+It also helps knowing where the line is between what is built into React and what additional features Redwood brings to the table.

 ## Installation & Starting Development

-We have a set of command line tools that aids in creating various parts of your Hammer app.
+We have a set of command line tools that aids in creating various parts of your Redwood app.
 Install with either `node` or `yarn` (the rest of this guide assumes Yarn):

-    yarn global add @hammerframework/hammer-cli
+    yarn global add @redwoodjs/redwood-cli

-Note that we install `hammer-cli` globally so that we can create apps from scratch rather than creating a directory and adding it to just that project.
-Now you can use the Hammer command line tools everywhere.
+Note that we install `redwood-cli` globally so that we can create apps from scratch rather than creating a directory and adding it to just that project.
+Now you can use the Redwood command line tools everywhere.
 Let's use it right now to create the basic structure of our app:

-    hammer new hammerblog
+    redwood new redwoodblog

-After some commands fly by you'll have a new directory `hammerblog` containing several directories and files.
+After some commands fly by you'll have a new directory `redwoodblog` containing several directories and files.
 Change to that directory and let's start the development server:

-    cd hammerblog
+    cd redwoodblog
-    hammer dev
+    redwood dev

-Your browser should open to http://localhost:8910 and show the Hammer welcome page:
+Your browser should open to http://localhost:8910 and show the Redwood welcome page:

 [screenshot]